 - you should not come to the hospital if you are feeling unwell, including with cold or flu symptoms

-- wash or gel your hands as soon as you enter a ward or unit.
+- wash or gel your hands as soon as you enter the building, a ward or unit.

-If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 7 days.
+If you have symptoms associated with coronavirus, you are advised to stay at home for 7 days.
 Please do not attend hospital.